ledger/vim-ledger/README.md

 ### Accounts

-Account names are matched by the start of every sub-level.
+By default, account names are matched by the start of every sub-level.
 When you insert an account name like this:

     Asse<C-X><C-O>